50 Signs You’re Healthy from Every Type of Doctor

 “The kidneys are responsible for water balance in the body.
 Quick tests of skin turgor is helpful.
 Pinch the skin on the top of your hand or press the skin of the ankles or calves: It should return back to normal quickly.
 ‘Skin tenting’ or a delayed bounce back is a sign of dehydration.
 Conversely, a prolonged depression of the lower legs is a physical sign of fluid overload from kidney, heart or liver problems.” —Dara Huang, MD, kidney specialist, founder of New York Culinary Medicine

 “This simple exercise was developed to assess strength and flexibility and to predict likelihood of early death.
 Called the sitting-rising test, it involves sitting down with your legs crossed and standing full upright without using any equipment.
 The physicians who developed this test found that people who couldn’t stand from a seated position were five times more likely to die in the next decade than people who could complete the test.
 However we don’t use this test as a predictor of early death, but as a measurement of a patient’s power, flexibility and balance.
 If you can’t complete the test, you may be more likely to be injured in a fall or suffer other medical problems.
 Being able to complete the test is a great sign that you are in good physical shape.” —Liam Champion, physical therapist at Physiwiz.
-You can try these 10 other everyday fitness tests too.
+Interested in more quick ways to gauge your physical health?
+Try these 10 other everyday fitness tests too.

 You love music

-“Musical exposure, training and performance have been shown to be beneficial at all life stages of life.
+“Musical exposure, training, and performance have been shown to be beneficial at all life stages of life.
 From cognitive development in babies to enhancing brain function in adults to fighting cognitive decline in dementia patients.” —Ryan Neinstein, MD, plastic surgeon.
-Here are the 15 habits you never knew were aging your brain.
+On the flip side, other activities aren’t so great for your brain health.
+Find out the 15 habits you never knew were aging your brain.

 You usually get a restful night’s sleep